-I wanted to tell you a story one of those big bucks decisions that happened to me while deer hunting at BF Grant WMA in Georgia.
-There comes times when we are out deer hunting that we have to make quick decisions, decisions that are right or wrong.
-This is one of those big bucks decisions has stayed with me for years and I wanted to tell you about it.
+I wanted to tell you a story one of those big bucks decisions that happened to me.
+At deer hunting at BF Grant WMA in Georgia.
+There comes times when we are out deer hunting that we have to make quick decisions.
+Decisions that are right or wrong.
+This is one of those big bucks decisions has stayed with me for years.
+I wanted to tell you about it.

 Big Bucks Decisions

 My grandmother grew up on a dairy farm in a little town called Godfrey in Putnam county in Georgia.
 Which is where BF Grant WMA is located.
 I had seen a lot of big bucks taken at BF Grant, in issues of Georgia Outdoor News.
 So I thought it would be really neat to go deer hunting big bucks where my grandmother was raised.
 They have two rifle quota hunts every year.
 The first one being harder to get drawn for.

 I had seen some nice trophies taken during the second hunt so I put in for it, for the up coming season.
 And I was drawn.
 I went scouting and found a really good looking spot to hunt.
 I picked out a tree and didn’t go back until the morning of the hunt.